GaganaB/NMA/README.md

 6. <b>Be attentive</b>:
 Watch the non-verbal atmosphere of the day.
 If the students are bored/exhausted, try to brighten the day by engaging with them.
+> One secret of leadership is that the mind of a leader never turns off.
+Leaders even they are
+> sightseers or spectators, are active; not passive observers.
+~ James Humes

 ### Additional Resources
 It is recommended that you use this list to look up topics you are not particularly comfortable with.